 The type of vehicle you own also goes a long way in determining your premium amount.
 The make and model of the two wheeler, the place of registration, any accessories and modifications made to the vehicle and the mileage all play a role in determining the premium amount.

 The cubic capacity (cc) of the vehicle has a direct influence on the premium amount.
 The higher the cc, the higher the premium amount payable.

 The age, riding experience and gender of the rider also affect the premium amount.
 Insurers value stability and security, resulting in a male applicant with around 5 years of riding experience getting a lower premium over a male applicant with just a year’s worth of experience.

 The number of add-on covers you choose to add to your existing premium will impact the premium you have to pay.
 While add-on covers protect you from incidents not covered by your regular policy, they come at a cost.
 Choosing the add-on covers carefully to ensure you only pay for what you need is a good way to lower your premium ceiling.

 The above factors go a long way in determining your premium amount.
 Trimming down on unnecessary add-ons and ensuring you maintain a stable and clean riding record would result in an automatic reduction in the amount you would have to pay towards premium.

-Comparing the policies available and reading the fine print for hidden charges are the best ways to ensure you get the best deal and the maximum benefit from your insurance policy without breaking the bank when it comes to premium payments.
+Comparing the policies available and reading the fine print for hidden charges are the best ways to ensure you get the best deal and the maximum without breaking the bank when it comes to premium payments.